How to finance a study project in France

 - Scholarships offered by the Ministry of Higher Education, Research and Innovation

 - Scholarships available under European programmes

-- University Agency for Francophonie (AUF) Scholarships
+- Scholarships offered by the University Agency for Francophonie (AUF)

 - Scholarships offered by international institutions, non-governmental organizations and foundations

-- French local government scholarships
+- Scholarships offered by French local government

-- Scholarships proposed by various bodies
+- Scholarships proposed by various organisations

 Scholarships available at French embassies abroad